-The requirements for a major in French and Francophone Studies consist of successful completion of 30 credit hours or 10 courses above ROFR 20202.
+The requirements for a major in French and Francophone Studies consist of successful completion of 10 courses that total at least 30 credits beginning at or above ROFR 20202.
 Of these 10 courses, three courses must be at the 40xxx level, at least one course must focus on the period before 1800, and at least one course on the period after 1800.
 At least half must be taken in residence at Notre Dame.
 Required among these 10 courses is ROFR 30310 (The Art of Interpretation), which must be completed by the end of junior year.
 ROFR 30320 (Advanced Composition: The Art of Writing) is strongly encouraged, though not required.
 AP credit may not be applied to the major.
 Any substitutions or exceptions to the above program requires DUS approval.
 Faculty in the Program in French and Francophone Studies are glad to serve as directors to students seeking to write a senior thesis.
 The thesis can be either in the French and Francophone Studies, International Economics, or Romance Languages major and can be written in English or in French.
-Interested students should make contact during the junior year to pursue this
+Interested students should contact the DUS or Associate DUS in French by Oct.
+15th of their senior year.
+Students wishing to write a senior thesis should sign up for ROFR 48000 the spring of their senior year.
+The senior thesis is completed in addition to the 10 courses totaling at least 30 credits for the major.